 On December 3, 2009, the Company was notified by Treasury that, as a result of the Company's completion of our November 18, 2009 Qualified Equity Offering, the amount of the Warrant was reduced by 50% to 198,269 shares.
 In accordance with the terms of the Warrant, the number of shares issuable upon exercise and the exercise price are adjusted each time the Company pays a dividend to its stockholders in excess of the dividend paid at the time the warrant was issued.
 In 2017 and 2016, the Company paid four dividends each year in excess of dividend paid at the time the Warrant was issued.
 In 2017 and 2016, the Company paid four dividends each year in excess of dividend paid at the time the Warrant was issued.
 In 2016, the number of shares issuable upon exercise and the exercise price were also adjusted for a 3-for-2 stock split on July 25, 2016 paid in the form of a dividend on August 5, 2016.
-Based on the formula set forth in the warrant, at December 31, 2017, the amount of shares issuable upon exercise of the Warrant was 310,968 and the exercise price was \$13.5168.
-Based on the formula set forth in the Warrant, at December 31, 2016, the amount of shares issuable upon exercise of the Warrant was 308,014 and the exercise price was \$13.6465.
+Based on the formula set forth in the warrant, at December 31, 2018, the amount of shares issuable upon exercise of the Warrant was 314,846 and the exercise price was \$13.5503.
+Based on the formula set forth in the Warrant, at December 31, 2017, the amount of shares issuable upon exercise of the Warrant was 310,968 and the exercise price was \$13.5168.

 On June 9, 2010, the Company redeemed the Series A Preferred Stock and accreted the remaining unamortized discount on these shares.
 The Company did not repurchase the Warrant, and the Warrant was sold by Treasury to an independent, third party.
-The Warrant has not been exercised as of December 31, 2017.
+The Warrant had not been exercised as of December 31, 2018, however on February 4, 2019 the Company was notified that the holder of the Warrant was initiating the exercise on a cashless basis.
+On February 8, 2019 the Company issued 224,066 shares to the Warrant holder as a cashless exercise and the Warrant was retired.